Scott3142/python-programming/codelabs/local-dev.md

 * Become familiar with the Atom development environment used in this course.
 * How to download and submit programming exercises.

+Positive
+: **Note:** If you don't want or need to set up a local development environment at this stage, and you are happy working in Repl.it, you can safely [skip ahead](https://scott3142.uk/python-programming/codelabs/part-1/index.html?index=..%2F..index#0) to Part 1 of the notes. <br><br> If you are just starting out with Python and you're not planning to do any serious software development yet, this is probably the recommended course of action. <br><br> If you'd like to set up Python on your computer, read on below.

 As discussed in the Getting Started section, the text editor we recommend and support on this course is called Atom.
 Atom is not [technically](https://www.quora.com/Is-Atom-an-IDE-or-Text-Editor) an IDE, but comes with many useful plugins that can be used to mimic the functionality of an IDE.
 We will use the `script` and `atom-python-test` plugins predominantly on this course.

 To start setting up a local development environment, you will need: